marcusoftnet/marcusoftnet.github.io/_posts/2007-08-14-facebook-explosion.md

 suddenly **everyone** has a account and is writing in guestbooks and adding photos.

-There are some quite cool functionality in there but all in all i am getting a bit annoyed by all these stay-in-touch-sites.
+There are some quite cool functionality in there but all in all I am getting a bit annoyed by all these stay-in-touch-sites.
 I mean, who really has the time to maintain a work-network on LinkedIn, friend network on facebook and a network of old